 What is the Flinders Program?

-The Flinders Human Behaviour and Health Research Unit (FHBHRU) at Flinders University has developed a generic set of tools known as The Flinders Chronic Condition Management Program (Flinders Program).
+The Discipline of Behavioural Health, originally FHBHRU, at Flinders University has developed a generic set of tools known as The Flinders Chronic Condition Management Program (Flinders Program).

 The Flinders Program provides a framework for chronic condition management which includes: